 - Tourists can safely drink the desalinated water and probably most other tap water for short periods but should follow local recommendations elsewhere as tap water from aquifers may be contaminated.

 - Locals can safely drink desalinated water but may want to filter it for taste.
-Should avoid long term consumption of water from aquifers unless frequently tested.
+Avoid long term consumption of water from wells unless frequently tested.

-- For better taste buy an affordable and environmentally friendly water filter, like TAPP 2 Twis.
+For better taste buy an affordable and environmentally friendly water filter, like TAPP 2 Twist.

 - Avoid consuming plastic bottled water as it pollutes the island and surroundings.

 - Help saving the future of the island by reducing water consumption.